ishajasani/ishajasani/README.md

 ===================================================================================================================================
 WEB3 Developer , Flutter Developer
 ----------------------------------
-An undergrad student sailing my through the ocean of tech waves
+An undergrad student sailing through the ocean of tech waves
 * 🌍  I'm based in Vadodara , Gujarat , India
 * ✉️  You can contact me at [ishajasani2203@gmail.com](mailto:ishajasani2203@gmail.com)
 * 🧠  I'm learning Flutter and Blockchain